OMX

 PostToolUseAfter a tool call completesCommand-not-found guidance, non-zero output review

-StopModel finishes a turnRalph/autopilot/ultrawork/ultraqa continuation, auto-nudge on stalls
+StopModel finishes a turnRalph / autopilot / ultrawork / ultraqa continuation, auto-nudge on stalls

-PreCompactContext window nears limitReserved; wiki compaction deferred to v2
+PreCompactContext window nears limitReserved — wiki compaction deferred to v2

-A plugin that reacts to post-tool-use events:
+An example plugin that reacts to post-tool-use events:

 // .omx/hooks/my-plugin.mjs